Chelsea 'closing gap' on elite despite European exit

 Last updated on .From the section Women's Football

-Chelsea's wait for a first Women's Champions League trophy goes on following defeat to Barcelona, but manager Emma Hayes believes the "gap is closing" on Europe's elite.
+Chelsea's wait for a first Women's Champions League trophy goes on following defeat by Barcelona, but manager Emma Hayes believes the "gap is closing" on Europe's elite.

 Her side came from behind to draw 1-1 with Barcelona in the second leg of their semi-final at the Nou Camp on Thursday, ending the Spanish giants' run of 19 successive home wins in the competition.